-Cubs' Addison Russell denies domestic violence accusation
+abcnews

-Chicago Cubs shortstop Addison Russell?on Thursday denied an accusation of domestic violence against his wife amid an Major League Baseball investigation.
+Chicago Cubs shortstop Addison Russell?on Thursday denied an accusation of domestic violence against his wife amid a Major League Baseball investigation.

 In a post on Instagram, Russell's wife, Melisa, accused her husband of cheating and implied that the couple was breaking up.
 A comment related to the post from someone Melisa Russell identifies as a close friend accused the player of physically abusing his wife.